 The Governance and Risk Committee retains the services of an external search firm or consultant for director recruitment as necessary.

-The Board is currently comprised of nine directors.
+The Board is currently comprised of ten directors.
 The Board has considered which of its members are “independent” for purposes of National Instrument 58-101 of the Canadian Securities Administrators and has concluded that all directors, other than Kevin Parkes (who is the President and Chief Executive Officer of Finning) are independent.
 Details for determining director independence are further discussed in the management proxy circular.

-The directors retiring in 2025, Messrs.
-Carter, Kvisle and Levenick, were not evaluated.
-The office of the Corporate Secretary compiled the results of the evaluations, discussed them with the Governance and Risk Committee Chair and the Board Chair and delivered a report to the Governance and Risk Committee, which was then reported to the Board.
-The results of the individual director assessments were also compiled and provided to the Governance and Risk Committee Chair and the Board Chair.
-Individual meetings between the Board Chair and each director to debrief individual directors on their results were held.
+Watson Advisors compiled the results of the evaluations, discussed them with the governance and risk committee chair and the Board Chair and delivered a report to the Board.
+The results of the individual director assessments, including the Board Chair assessment, were also compiled and provided to the Board Chair.
+Individual meetings between the Board Chair and each director to debrief individual directors on their results were held and the governance and risk committee chair also met with the Board Chair to review the Board Chair’s individual results.

 We design our director orientation and education programs to inform and educate our directors on a range of topics so they are better equipped to deal appropriately with issues that may arise during their tenure, make more informed decisions and perform their duties as a member of the Finning Board generally.